-- Danger Zones and Use of Mirrors
+- ✓ Danger zones and use of mirrors

-- Loading and Unloading
+- Loading and unloading

-- Emergency Exit and Evacuation
+- ✓ Emergency exit and evacuation

-- Railroad-highway Crossings
+- ✓ Railroad-highway grade crossings

-- Student Management
+- ✓ Student management

-- Antilock Braking Systems
+- ✓ Antilock Braking Systems

-- Special Safety Considerations
+- ✓ Special safety considerations

 Because state and local laws and regulations regulate so much of school transportation and school bus operations, many of the procedures in this section may differ from state to state.
 You should be thoroughly familiar with the laws and regulations in your state and local school district.